Best embroidery hoops and tapestry frames

 1. Embroidery hoop stand

-When you are looking for a stand to hold your embroidery hoop, think about how you like to sit and the size of projects you work on.
+When choosing a stand for your embroidery hoop, consider how you like to sit and the size of your projects.

-This embroidery hoop stand from Hawthorne Handmade is great if you prefer to sit and stitch in a chair.
-You can tuck the wooden lip under your legs, and adjust the height and angle of the embroidery hoop to suit your stitching position.
+This embroidery hoop stand from Hawthorne Handmade is ideal for stitching in a chair.
+Tuck the wooden lip under your legs and adjust the hoop’s height and angle to suit your position.

-You can also use it with small tapestry frames, or Qsnap embroidery frames – the clamp will open up to a width of 4cms.
+It works with small tapestry frames or Qsnap embroidery frames – the clamp opens up to 1 inch wide.

 Buy from the Hawthorne Handmade Etsy store